 There are several reasons why organizing can be so hard for people with ADHD.
 One reason is that people with ADHD often have a lot of ideas.
-Our brains constantly jump from one thing to the next and then back again.
+Our brains constantly jump from one thing to another and then back again.
 This can make it difficult to focus on one task and stay organized.
 Another reason is that people with ADHD often struggle with executive functioning skills.
 These skills are essential for planning, organizing, and completing tasks.
 People with ADHD may also have trouble with working memory.
 This can make remembering things like appointments, deadlines, and to-do lists difficult.

 Does organizing help ADHD?

 There is no one-size-fits-all answer to this question.
 Some people find that organizing helps them focus and get things done.
 Other people find that organizing is more of a challenge than it’s worth.
-If you find that organizing is helpful, there are several ways to make it easier.
+If you find organizing helpful, there are several ways to make it easier.
 For example, you can use phone apps, paper calendars, and notebooks to keep track of things.
 You can also use labels and clear bins to help you stay organized.
-If you find that organizing is more of a challenge than it’s worth, that’s okay too.
+If you find that organizing is more of a challenge than it’s worth, that’s okay, too.
 You can still find other ways to manage your ADHD.
 For example, you can use medication, therapy, and counseling to help you.

 ADHD Organization Tools for Adults